 2. Criteria used in program review include relevancy, appropriateness, achievement of learning outcomes, currency, and planning for the future.

-The continual improvement of instructional courses, programs, and directly related services is achieved through the systematic assessment of Student Learning Outcomes and a cyclical Program Review process.
-Course learning outcomes are regularly assessed on a two-year cycle that culminates in program, general education, and institutional learning outcomes analysis and assessment (Assessment website, schedule of assessment).
-Program Review includes increased access to disaggregated data to support institutional efforts to narrow the student achievement gaps identified in the Student Equity Plan (Student Equity Plan, ATD Plan).
-The pedagogical, curricular, and structural improvements made through the evaluation of SLOs are documented and incorporated in the departmental program review process3.
-The program review process is consistently followed for all college programs, regardless of the type of program (collegiate, developmental, etc.) and modality.
+The continual improvement of instructional courses, programs, and directly related services is achieved through the systematic assessment of Student Learning Outcomes and a cyclical program review process.
+Course learning outcomes are regularly assessed on a two-year cycle that culminates in program, general education, and institutional learning outcomes assessment and analysis.
+(Assessment website, schedule of assessment) Criteria used in program review address relevancy, appropriateness, achievement of learning outcomes, currency, and planning for the future in the following ways:

+Relevancy: Faculty describe how programs are relevant to degree, transfer, and/or workforce goals.

+Appropriateness: Faculty describe how programs support the mission of the College.

+Achievement of learning outcomes: Faculty describe how program learning outcomes are mapped to institutional learning outcomes.

+Currency: Faculty describe steps taken to ensure programs are current according to discipline or industry standards.

+Planning for the future: Faculty are asked to outline long-range plans for the program. (program review template)

+Program review includes increased access to disaggregated data that support institutional efforts to narrow student achievement gaps identified in the Student Equity Plan (Student Equity Plan).
+The pedagogical, curricular, and structural improvements made through the evaluation of SLOs are documented and incorporated in the departmental program review process. (examples of program review)

+3. The program review process is consistently followed for all college programs, regardless of the type of program (collegiate, developmental, etc.) and modality.

-.
-In addition to assessment data pertaining to student learning outcomes, Program Review provides in-depth examination and analysis of program relevance, curriculum currency, enrollment trends, productivity, staffing, student achievement, and equity in student outcomes.
-(Sample program reviews) Program Review is a robust process driven by data and intended to foster dialogue, improve curriculum, enhance pedagogy, direct appropriate resources, and increase student achievement.
-The process has been consistently followed for all programs, regardless of modality and collegiate level.
-(CTE, Basic Skills, College Level, and DE program review) After recent evaluation, the College moved to a more robust program review process that enables faculty to analyze student learning outcomes and student achievement through review of disaggregated data.
+Program Review is a robust process driven by data and intended to foster dialogue, improve curriculum, enhance pedagogy, direct appropriate resources, and increase student achievement.
+The process has been implemented for all programs, regardless of modality and collegiate level.
+(CTE, Basic Skills, College Level, and DE program review) After recent evaluation, the College moved to a more robust program review process that enables faculty to analyze student learning outcomes and student achievement through review of disaggregated data. (examples of program review, disaggregated retention and success data analysis)

 4. The results of program review are used in institutional planning.
 Program improvements have occurred as a result of the consideration of program review.